AlgART Home

 SizeMismatchException - if the product of all dimensions is not equal to the passed array length.

 Returns this matrix, cast to the specified generic array type, or throws ClassCastException if the built-in AlgART array cannot be cast to the required type (because the array type is not its subclass).
-Works alike matrix((U)array), but returns the reference to this instance (and, so, preserves the "fresh status") and is compiled without "unchecked cast" warning.
+Works alike matrix((U)array), but returns the reference to this instance and is compiled without "unchecked cast" warning.

 This method is useful when you need to cast the type of AlgART array, built in this matrix, to to its sub- or superinterface.